Guess’ (NYSE:GES) Releases FY 2023 Earnings Guidance

 Guess’ Announces Dividend

-A number of institutional investors have recently made changes to their positions in the company.
-Vanguard Group Inc. lifted its position in shares of Guess’ by 4.2% during the first quarter.
-Vanguard Group Inc. now owns 4,555,857 shares of the company’s stock worth $99,546,000 after purchasing an additional 184,983 shares in the last quarter.
-Dimensional Fund Advisors LP increased its stake in shares of Guess’ by 1.3% in the first quarter.
-Dimensional Fund Advisors LP now owns 3,970,545 shares of the company’s stock worth $86,760,000 after buying an additional 50,371 shares during the last quarter.
-Charles Schwab Investment Management Inc. increased its stake in shares of Guess’ by 3.5% in the first quarter.
-Charles Schwab Investment Management Inc. now owns 589,343 shares of the company’s stock worth $12,878,000 after buying an additional 19,787 shares during the last quarter.
-Renaissance Technologies LLC bought a new stake in shares of Guess’ in the second quarter worth $2,082,000.
-Finally, Nomura Holdings Inc. bought a new stake in shares of Guess’ in the first quarter worth $2,593,000.
-57.68% of the stock is owned by institutional investors and hedge funds.
+A number of institutional investors have recently added to or reduced their stakes in GES.
+Vanguard Group Inc. boosted its position in Guess’ by 4.2% during the 1st quarter.
+Vanguard Group Inc. now owns 4,555,857 shares of the company’s stock worth $99,546,000 after purchasing an additional 184,983 shares during the period.
+Renaissance Technologies LLC acquired a new position in Guess’ in the 2nd quarter worth $2,082,000.
+Nomura Holdings Inc. acquired a new position in Guess’ in the 1st quarter worth $2,593,000.
+Employees Retirement System of Texas acquired a new position in Guess’ in the 1st quarter worth $2,098,000.
+Finally, Dimensional Fund Advisors LP lifted its holdings in Guess’ by 1.3% in the 1st quarter.
+Dimensional Fund Advisors LP now owns 3,970,545 shares of the company’s stock worth $86,760,000 after buying an additional 50,371 shares in the last quarter.
+57.68% of the stock is owned by hedge funds and other institutional investors.

 Guess?, Inc designs, markets, distributes, and licenses lifestyle collections of apparel and accessories for men, women, and children.
 It operates through five segments: Americas Retail, Americas Wholesale, Europe, Asia, and Licensing.
 The company's clothing collection includes jeans, pants, skirts, dresses, shorts, blouses, shirts, jackets, activewear, knitwear, and intimate apparel.